Skip to main content

 • August 15, 2018

 "Olanzapine changed my life.
-I was suffering with insomnia, high levels of anxiety, depression and paranoia/psychosis.
-Within days of taking 2.5mg I was sleeping better, scary thoughts had gone and overall was feeling a lot better.
-The only downside is a gained about 5 pounds but I'd rather weigh more and than feel so bad.
-The benefits definitely out weigh the negatives.
-Now I've been on it for 3 months my weight has levelled out and I don't get as hungry.
-Overall would recommend if you are suffering with the same symptoms."
+I was suffering with insomnia, high levels of anxiety, depression, and paranoia/psychosis.
+Within days of taking 2.5 mg, I was sleeping better, scary thoughts had gone, and overall was feeling a lot better.
+The only downside is I gained about 5 pounds, but I'd rather weigh more than feel so bad.
+The benefits definitely outweigh the negatives.
+Now I've been on it for 3 months, my weight has leveled out, and I don't get as hungry.
+Overall, I would recommend it if you are suffering from the same symptoms."

 9 / 10